 Communication and interaction may be more natural when animals are used as a buffer or a shared common interest.
 Pets can be a positive distraction from symptoms and upsetting experiences a child may have had before being placed in foster care.
 Many foster children experience stress, particularly early on in a placement.
 Kids can feel comfort and acceptance from a pet long before developing those feelings with their new foster family.

-Caring for a pet can provide foster children with a feeling of being in control as well as feelings of security and routine.
-Providing kids with some responsibility in the care of animals generates a sense of order and continuity to their day-to-day activities.
-Caring for pet animals provides children with the experience of taking responsibility for another living being, may support the development of empathy and has been shown to relate to more humane attitudes later in life.
+Caring for a pet can give foster children a feeling of control, security, and routine.
+Providing kids with some responsibility in the care of animals generates a sense of order and continuity in their day-to-day activities.
+Caring for pet animals provides children with the experience of taking responsibility for another living being, may support the development of empathy, and has been shown to relate to more humane attitudes later in life.

 Research from the University of Missouri-Columbia suggests that the hormonal changes that occur when humans and dogs interact could help people cope with depression and certain stress-related illnesses.
-In one Missouri study, scientists tested the hormone levels of dog owners and non-owners alike.
-They found that people received the most benefit (through increased serotonin levels) when petting their own dogs.
+In one Missouri study, scientists tested dog owners' and non-owners hormone levels.
+They found that people received the most benefit (through increased serotonin levels) when petting their dogs.
 Also, simply stroking the dog for 15-30 minutes lowered the participants’ blood pressure by 10 percent.